griffithlab/genviz.org/_posts/0002-04-01-introToshiny.md

 {% include figure.html image="/assets/shiny/shiny_simple_output.png" width="1000" %}

+Now using what we've learned so far try to add some text to are web app by passing it from the back end to the front end.

+{% include question.html question="Get a hint!" answer='Look at the help for textInput <a href="https://www.rdocumentation.org/packages/shiny/versions/1.2.0/topics/textOutput">textOutput()</a> and renderText <a href="https://www.rdocumentation.org/packages/shiny/versions/1.2.0/topics/renderText">renderText()</a>'%}

+{% include question.html question="Solution" answer='These files contain a correct answer: <a href="http://genviz.org/assets/shiny/exercise0/ui.R">ui.R</a>, <a href="http://genviz.org/assets/shiny/exercise0/server.R">server.R</a>'%}

+When you've completed the above exercise try and answer a few of the questions below.

+{% include question.html question="Why would you want to pass text from the backend to the frontend as opposed to just rendering it in the front end" answer='By passing the text from the backend we have the ability to make the text reactive, i.e. it could change based on what the web app is displaying.'%}

+{% include question.html question="If you did not care if the text was reactive what could you do?, try adding some text by only modifying the ui.R file." answer='You could simply use any of the html builder functions present in the shiny package, one that would work is <a href="https://www.rdocumentation.org/packages/shiny/versions/1.2.0/topics/builder">p()</a>'%}

 ### Sending input from the front end
 Now that we know how to link output from the back end to the front end, let's do the opposite and link user input from the front end to the back end.
 Essentially this is giving the user control to manipulate user interface objects.
 Specifically let's allow the user to choose which sample Variant Allele Fraction (VAF) columns in the data set to plot on the x and y axis of our scatter plot.